gdmgent/Teaching-consensus/docs/consensus-css.md

   background: hsla(12, 50%, 30.6%, 0.4);
 }
 ```
-Use hsl or hsla for colors.
+Preferably use hsl or hsla for colors as the default as much as possible.
 <!-- panels:end -->

 ## Our custom CSS Reset